 1. Plan your move in advance

 The logistics of every relocation project will be different, so you should take that into consideration when planning your move.
-There are lots of different aspects to consider in terms of timelines, especially as certain parts of a move depend on completion of other stages before they can be implemented.
+There are lots of different aspects to consider in terms of timelines, i.e certain parts of a move depend on other stages to be completed before they can be implemented.
 We often find that leased lines have long lead times, for example, so proper co-ordination of dates is key to ensure a smooth relocation.

 In most cases, organisations need to keep their business running while carrying out the move (it isn’t typically a one day job) so it’s vital you consider how this will work.
 You should also ensure you have accounted for things not going to plan (especially if you have involved multiple parties at different stages of the move) and we would even suggest having contingency plans where possible.